 via greenpeace.org / It is now three years since the Fukushima nuclear disaster began in March 2011.
 Here are the stories of five of the victims who have struggled over these three long years to rebuild their lives.
 Like tens of thousands forced to flee the second biggest release of radioactive particles in history, they have been ignored and abandoned by their government and TEPCO, owner of the disaster site.
 They fear being forgotten and that life will get even worse if they are forgotten.

-Tagsalternative energy arnie gundersen canada cesium-137 children compensation cover-up debris decommissioning decontamination editorial environmental effects evacuation zone evacuees fish food safety food supply fuel rod fukushima update fukushima workers health effects ice wall jgov leak media nuclear industry nuclear regulators nuclear safety ocean contamination protest radiation dispersion map radiation readings radiation testing radioactive waste reactor 1 reactor 2 reactor 3 reactor 4 reactor restart refugees report tepco us waste storage water storage
+Tagsalternative energy arnie gundersen canada cesium-137 children compensation cover-up debris decommissioning decontamination editorial environmental effects evacuation zone evacuees fish food safety food supply fuel rod fukushima update fukushima workers groundwater health effects jgov leak media nuclear industry nuclear regulators nuclear safety ocean contamination protest radiation dispersion map radiation readings radiation testing radioactive waste reactor 1 reactor 2 reactor 3 reactor 4 reactor restart refugees report tepco us waste storage water storage